pranavdulepet/legalai/README.md

 ## Run

 ### Prerequisites
-Install docker, docker-compose and aws cli on your machine.
+Install docker, docker-compose, and aws cli on your machine.
 Setup aws cli credentials with admin priviledges.

 ### Local Development